MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/about-feature-explorer.md

 The Setup hub eliminates the need to dig through disparate information to find what you need by providing a coordinated, compiled set of information and tasks that cross the entire Microsoft 365 stack.

+### A single location to discover, learn, and take action

+It can be a challenge for admins to discover what capabilities are available across Microsoft 365, determine user impact, and then figure out how to enable those capabilities.
+The Setup hub addresses this challenge by providing a common source for both learning and taking action.

+The Setup hub provides a logical grouping of tasks related to your admin function.
+If you're a billing admin, for example, you'll see only billing-related tasks.
+Each task supplies at-a-glance information such as task description, user impact, prerequisites, effort to implement, and security and adoption statistics to help you understand consequences and impact before proceeding.

+**Tim: Should we address scenarios or pivots here as a way of grouping?
+I'm not sure what's going to be available in March.**

+### Focused learning, at your own pace

+Besides curating tasks based on your admin role, the Setup hub also curates information specific to each task.
+We've taken the guesswork out of figuring out what you need to know in order to confidently proceed.
+You get a consistent learning experience that helps you focus on what you need to know and not waste time digging through extraneous, unrelated information in multiple locations.

+In addition to at-a-glance overview and impact information for each task, you'll find **Learn more** links for easy access to more comprehensive articles.
+And since the list of tasks are always visible, you can return to the Setup hub at any time to deep dive and explore resources further.

+### A clear path for taking action

+Quickly setting up users so they can be productive is not easy.
+Onboarding experiences are often ambiguous, and it's not always clear what your course of action should be or what the end goal is.

+The Setup hub optimizes onboarding by giving you clarity on the end goal, information to help you make decisions, and clear next steps.
+When you're ready to take action, just click a **Get started** link to launch a guided flow that will walk you through the task.

-Discover and learn about Microsoft 365 capabilities at your own pace, understand consequences and impact before taking action, and proceed with next steps when you're ready.
-The Setup hub also tracks task completion by letting you see at a glance which tasks have been completed and which tasks still require attention.
+If you're multi-tasking, working on tasks over several days, or if there are multiple admins working on tasks, you can track completion by seeing at a glance which tasks have been completed and which tasks still require attention.
 IT teams also benefit from built-in delegation, sharing, permissions, and collaboration.

-### Discover and learn about onboarding options from a central location

-Understand consequences before taking action with at-a-glance information such as user impact, prerequisites, effort to implement, and security and adoption statistics.
-Need more information before you begin a task? **Learn more** links provide easy access to more comprehensive articles.

-Logical grouping of tasks

-When you're ready to start a task, just click a link to launch a wizard.

-### Learn about capabilities at your own pace

-Single location

-Provides built-in education.

-Show schematic of how we’re making it easier for them.

-### Get a clear path for taking action

-Offers immediate action.
-Provides clear next steps.
-Provides actions for SMB and Enterprise.

 ## How does the Setup hub work?

-We offer a way to discover what's available and let you know what needs to be done.
-A collection of wizards and onboarding experiences.
-Pivots to help you focus on scenarios (secure your business) or workloads (Exchange, SharePoint, etc.).
-Tasks relevant to you and what you need to do.
+Info from Tim here.
+Talk about workflow of admins when they get to the Setup hub.
+What do they see?
+How do we (Microsoft) identify what needs to be done so we can display appropriate tasks?
+How to they proceed?
+Talk about how pivots work (if they're in this release).
+Talk about how guided flows walk you through tasks when you click **Get started**.
+Etc.

-## Setup hub [functionality] showcase: Multi-Factor Authentication
+## Setup hub showcase: Multi-Factor Authentication

 Multi-factor authentication (MFA) helps safeguard access to data and applications while maintaining simplicity for users.
 It provides additional security by requiring a second form of authentication and delivers strong authentication through a range of easy-to-use authentication methods, such as security questions and a password.

-[Placeholder for video.]
+If you're a global admin **(Tim: Is this correct?
+How about other admins?)**, when you access the Setup hub you'll see a task for making sign-in more secure.

+[Video placeholder]